GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.2 =

-= 2.1.1 on October 26, 2018 =
+* Fixed: Issue when installing extensions on a Multisite network = 2.1.1 on October 26, 2018 =

 * Added: A "Connected Views" menu on the Gravity Forms Forms page - hover over a form to see the new Connected Views menu!